hursey013/balance-bot/README.md

     ports:
       - "8000:8000"
 ```

+Each target can point at a stateful Apprise configuration entry via `appriseConfigKey` (recommended for long-lived destinations like each kid's device bundle) or provide a list of inline `appriseUrls` for quick one-off routing.
+Mix and match as needed—Balance Bot will call Apprise with whichever option you supply per target.

 Tweak the Apprise config in `apprise/apprise.yml` (it shows up after the first launch) to add more destinations or fancy formatting.
 The `data/` folder sticks around between restarts so the bot remembers what it already reported.